MinimalWindowsDev/CSharp-WPF-Playground/README.md

 # SimpleWPFApp

-A simple C# WPF project demonstrating a basic GUI application with MSBuild integration.
+A simple C# WPF project demonstrating a basic GUI application with MSBuild integration and error handling.

+## Features

+- Basic WPF GUI with a button and label
+- MSBuild integration for easy building
+- Basic error handling:
+  - Catches and displays unhandled exceptions in both UI and non-UI threads
+  - Demonstrates proper exception handling in event handlers

 ## Project Structure